Cruise Terminal Configuration

 • D. Offshore terminal.
 Through an anchorage area or latching to dolphins, cruise ships are serviced through tenders.
 This occurs when the port of call has limited facilities and docking space.
 However, boarding capabilities are curtailed by the frequency and capacity of tenders.

-A typical cruise home port is a wharf terminal allowing several cruise ships to dock concomitantly.
+A typical cruise home port is a wharf terminal that accommodates multiple cruise ships simultaneously.
 The clearance between two ships is usually 10% of their length overall (LOA), with a minimum of 10 meters.
-This function allows to estimate how many cruise ships can be docked simultaneously, considering the available wharf length.
-The terminal building, not unlike an airport terminal, is designed for quick drop off and pickup of passengers and has good connectivity to the local transport network.
+This function allows for the estimation of how many cruise ships can be docked simultaneously, considering the available wharf length.
+The terminal building, similar to an airport terminal, is designed for quick drop-off and pickup of passengers and offers good connectivity to the local transportation network.
 A separate access is available for cargo deliveries to the apron.
 The terminal may also have storage capabilities for stores, including refrigerated goods.